 Many people fear the possible suffering they will experience in the future.

 We hope it’s obvious to you during this series of online programs, that it is impossible to eliminate suffering.
-It’s as natural to life as a heart beat.
-The key to dealing with suffering is not to eliminate it; the key is to transcend it.
+The key to dealing with suffering is not to eliminate it, but to transcend it.
 Rise above suffering.

 So how do you transcend suffering?
 The answer is to focus on the meaning of suffering, not on the suffering itself.
-What is the purpose of suffering: develop resilience, courage, dignity, problem-solving skills, prepare you for a new purpose in your life?
+What is the purpose of suffering?
+To develop resilience, courage, dignity, and problem-solving skills?
+To prepare you for a new purpose in your life?
 Is the purpose of suffering to let you know that the way you are living is no longer working?
 Is the purpose of suffering to remind you that you have one life to live so you’d better get on with the business of living?

 How We Help (Adult) Children by Allowing Them to Suffer